deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 Final Thoughts
 ---

 I really enjoyed this method of SMEP bypass!
+I also loved circumventing SMEP all together and bypassing NonPagedPoolNx via  `KUSER_SHARED_DATA+0x800` without the need for user mode memory!

 I am always looking for new challenges and decided this would be a fun one!

 As always, feel free to reach out to me with any questions, comments, or corrections!
 Until then!